This article originally appeared in the October 2017 issue of San Diego Magazine. It has been updated to reflect current operations.

 4990 North Harbor Drive, Point Loma

 At a place named after a water god, ocean views are a must.
 And this Del Mar restaurant delivers as one of the few places with patio dining right on the beach.
-Take a break from tanning and sandwiches to feast on brunch classics like eggs Benedict and huevos rancheros instead.
-Is it Sunday yet?
+Take a break from tanning and sandwiches to feast on fresh seafood plates and tacos instead.

 1670 Coast Boulevard, Del Mar